LuoGroup2023/PanTax/README.md

 ```

 ## PanTax output
-* alignment output
+* **Alignment output**

-You can specified `-S` option to get this file which is GAF format output from [vg](https://github.com/vgteam/vg.git) or [Graphaligner](https://github.com/maickrau/GraphAligner).
-It reports which position of the pangenome each read should be matched to.
-For GAF format details, please see the [GAF format](https://github.com/lh3/gfatools/blob/master/doc/rGFA.md).
+You can specify the -S option to obtain this file, which is in GAF format, from [vg](https://github.com/vgteam/vg.git) or [Graphaligner](https://github.com/maickrau/GraphAligner).
+This file indicates the pangenome positions to which each read aligns.
+For details on the GAF format, please refer to the [GAF format](https://github.com/lh3/gfatools/blob/master/doc/rGFA.md).

-* classification output(default output: pantax_report.csv)
+* **Classification output**(default output: pantax_report.tsv)

-You can specified `-R` option to get this file.
+You can specify `-R` option to obtain this file.
 The following example shows classification assignments for a read.
 The assignment output has 4 columns.
 ```
 read_id mapq    species_taxid   read_length
 S0R1806	60	34	10654